Laker Turf Stadium kick-off ceremony

 Campus Technology Services, based in Lanigan Hall, hires and trains lab assistants and student operators.

-Department of Campus Life, Campus Center.
+Department of Campus Life, Marano Center.
 Offers positions as house crew and student managers.

 Intramurals and Recreation, Lee Hall.
 Positions as lifeguards, sports officials, finance assistant, swim instructors, and student supervisors: